bloominstituteoftechnology/CS-Build-Week-2/README.md

 ## Mine
 Submit a proposed proof and your game token to this endpoint to attempt to mine a block.
 If successful, you will receive a Lambda Coin.
+First, you will need to find the appropriate room.

 `